Bio7/bio7/README.md

 ### Built Bio7

 Bio7 is now available as a Maven Tycho built and can be created locally.

 All plugins and features are now available in one Github repository.

-The built documentation can be found here:
+The Bio7 Maven built documentation can be found here:

 [Documentation Wiki](https://github.com/Bio7/bio7/wiki/How-to-built-Bio7)